 As most of these providers are online, setting up finance is simple and convenient.

-One of these providers is our partner Penny who are a selective invoice financing provider that offers its customers more than just convenience.
+One of these providers is Penny which is a selective invoice financing provider that offers its customers more than just convenience.

 The Penny platform enables business owners to create a profile in a matter of minutes.
 After signing up, your account can be viewed easily online or from the app.
 Business owners can then use Penny’s template to create invoices that they want to be financed, with no minimums required.